anukratinigam/mh_burden_india_2019/README.md

 ## C. Validation of Code
 1. mentalhealth_script_africa.R - Script to validate our code by applying the code on Kirigia's papers on economic burden of maternal deaths in Africa and economic burden of suicide deaths in Africa.
-2. Comparison_Analysis.R - Script to calculate percent difference between old and new calculations.
+2. Comparison_Analysis.R - Script to calculate percent change between old and new calculations.